 The ideal notion that we can consistently buy when it is low and sell when it high sounds quite appealing.

-However, the reality is that it is close to impossible.
+However, the reality is that, timing the market is close to impossible...

 The reality is that most people (the herd mentality) buy high and sell low.
 When the news is filled with doom and gloom people can’t help themselves but sell because they are afraid that what they own is going to fall further.